-If a student plans to continue to enroll in SVSU courses, he/she needs to submit an updated dual enrollment form and a current copy of their high school transcript to SVSU's Office of Undergraduate Admissions for each semester in which he/she intends to enroll.
+If a student plans to dual enroll in SVSU courses for more than one semester, they need to submit an updated dual enrollment form and a current copy of their high school transcript to SVSU's Office of Undergraduate Admissions for each additional semester.

 Students are allowed to submit paperwork up through the first day of that class for the term.
 They will not be allowed to do late registration after the class has already begun.

-Please contact Amy Borchard at (989) 964-4201 with any questions about the application process.
+Please contact Samantha VanHorn at (989) 964-4208 with any questions about the application process.

 Some high school students may be eligible for enrollment in SVSU courses while completing high school graduation requirements.
 Student eligibility to participate in dual enrollment is a local decision that should include multiple sources of information about whether or not a student is ready for a post-secondary educational experience.
 Therefore, a student must receive permission from a high school administrator/counselor to participate in SVSU's dual enrollment program.
-A full evaluation of all transcripts, SAT scores, ACT scores (if taken) and other supporting application materials will be conducted through the SVSU Office of Admissions.
+The SVSU Office of Admissions will conduct a full evaluation of all transcripts, SAT/ACT scores (if taken), and other supporting application materials.

 To ensure academic success, SVSU recommends that interested students who are at the 11th or 12th-grade level have a minimum 2.5 cumulative high school GPA.
 Each application is considered individually based upon the particular class the student is interested in taking.
 Students who demonstrate the ability to be successful in courses with established prerequisites may have the prerequisite requirement waived.

 To be considered for dual enrollment admission, you must submit the following: